cern-eos/eos/doc/configuration/lru.rst

    eos attr set sys.lru.convert.match="*:1mo" /eos/dev/instance/convert/

    # define the conversion layout (hex) for the match rule '*' - this is RAID6 4+2
    eos attr set sys.conversion.*=20640542 /eos/dev/instance/convert/
+   # same thing specifying a placement policy for the replicas/stripeseos>
+   attr set sys.conversion.*=20640542|gathered:site1::rack2 /eos/dev/instance/convert/

 The hex layout ID contains also the checksum and blocksize settings.
 The best is